gchq/gaffer-doc/docs/gaffer2.0/deprecations.md

 - StoreProperties ID (`gaffer.store.id`) and related methods (`getId()`, `setId(String)`) have been removed.
 - The ID of the store properties is instead directly set in the `GraphLibrary` when adding the `StoreProperties` with `GraphLibrary.add(String graphId, String schemaId, Schema schema, String propertiesId, StoreProperties properties)`.
 - See the [Javadoc for GraphLibrary](https://gchq.github.io/Gaffer/uk/gov/gchq/gaffer/store/library/GraphLibrary.html) for more detail.
-- If you aren't using a `GraphLibrary`, this change shouldn't effect you as store properties ID is only used in `GraphLibrary`.
+- If you aren't using a `GraphLibrary`, this change shouldn't affect you as store properties ID is only used in `GraphLibrary`.

 ### [`store.Context`](https://github.com/gchq/Gaffer/blob/gaffer2-1.21.1/core/store/src/main/java/uk/gov/gchq/gaffer/store/Context.java)
 - The private constructor `Context(User user, Map<String, Object> config, String jobId)` has been removed; along with the `jobId(String)` method.